 Parents may form their own Cooperative Alliance and approach IDMANN Academy, or may sign up at IDMANN Academy to be matched with other parents expressing interest in joining a CPA.
 Parents form, join and support the CPA voluntarily and of their own accord.
 The fixed fees of the CPA are shared and paid collectively by the member-parents.
 The CPA is supported as one cooperative alliance.
-Parents can form a CPA for their children from the 6th grade through the 12th grade.
-(Parents seeking support for kindergarten and elementary age students may enroll in the IDMANN Private Tutor Program (PTP).)
+(Parents seeking support individualized support for their children may enroll in the IDMANN Private Tutor Program (PTP).)

 The Cooperative Parents' Alliance may also augment the efforts of parents who seek to home-school their children by providing additional tutorial resources to support the children, where permitted.
 Parents who wish to home-school their children and deploy a CPA as an ongoing support supportive resource are welcome to form their own cooperative.

 The formation and operation of the CPA is based on the following simple guidelines:

 - The CPA is formed voluntarily by the parents; fees and services are shared by the cooperative alliance.
 Parents have the obligation to partner with other parents of like-mind and disposition so that their collective needs and aspirations are easily realized for their children.
 The CPA works best when formed by like-minded parents or by friends and associates who have personal, social, cultural, professional, and/or communal ties.